This guide describes several strategies to optimize your Google Maps APIs usage in terms of security, performance, and consumption.

 Reviewing security best practices

 API keys are project-centric credentials that deserve the same precautions as user IDs and passwords.
-Review the API Key Best Practices to secure your keys from unintended use which could lead to undue quota usage and unexpected charges to your account.
+Review the API Security Best Practices to secure your keys from unintended use which could lead to undue quota usage and unexpected charges to your account.

 Using API keys to access Maps APIs